awsdocs/aws-direct-connect-user-guide/doc_source/create-connection.md

 1. Choose **Download LOA\-CFA**\.
 **Note**
 If the link is not enabled, the LOA\-CFA is not yet available for you to download\.
-Check your email for a request for information\.
-If it's still unavailable, or you haven't received an email after 72 hours, contact [AWS Support](https://aws.amazon.com/support/createCase)\.
+A Support case will be created requesting additional information\.
+Once you've responded to the request, and the request processed, the LOA\-CFA will be available for download\.
+If it's still unavailable, contact [AWS Support](https://aws.amazon.com/support/createCase)\.

 1. Send the LOA\-CFA to your network provider or colocation provider so that they can order a cross connect for you\.
 The contact process can vary for each colocation provider\.
 For more information, see [Requesting cross connects at AWS Direct Connect locations](Colocation.md)\.